-As you prepare to navigate the next phase of this unprecedented pandemic, the Ohio Library Council has put together an outline/roadmap of best practices for reopening your building(s) to staff and customers while ensuring a safe environment.
+As you navigate this unprecedented pandemic, the Ohio Library Council has put together an outline/roadmap of best practices for reopening your building(s) to staff and customers while ensuring a safe environment.
 Not all of Ohio’s public libraries are the same.
 This information is meant to serve as a guide and all templates can be customized to fit the needs of your library.

 REALM Research Results